We are updating this page weekly!

 Jim DeFilippi has published thirty books, including novels, crime fiction, humor, literary fiction, history, stage drama, screenplays, even some poetry, a children’s story, and a cookbook.
 His books have been called, “Suspenseful, often hilarious” (Newsday), “Excellently paced and imaginatively told” (Publishers Weekly), “Surpassingly fresh” (Booklist), “Precise and pithy” (The Library Journal), and “Moving, funny, intimately tragic” (Philadelphia Enquirer).

-Alena Dillon is the author of the new novel Mercy House and the humor collection I Thought We Agreed to Pee in the Ocean.
-Her work has appeared in publications including LitHub, River Teeth, Scary Mommy, Slice Magazine, The Rumpus, The Doctor TJ Eckleburg Review, Bustle, and The Smart Set.
-She teaches creative writing at Endicott College and St. Joseph’s College.
+Alena Dillon is the author of Mercy House, a LibraryReads and Amazon book of February 2020, which has been optioned for a CBS All Access series with Amy Schumer as the producer, The Happiest Girl in the World, forthcoming in April 2021, and the humor collection I Thought We Agreed to Pee in the Ocean.
+Alena’s essays have appeared in publications including LitHub, River Teeth, Slice Magazine, The Rumpus, The Doctor TJ Eckleburg Review, and Bustle.
+She teaches creative writing and lives in Beverly with her husband, son, and little black pup.

 Samara Cole Doyon is a second-generation Haitian American living in Maine—a state claiming half the roots of her family tree.
 She is a wife, mother, and teacher holding a BA in English from the University of Southern Maine and currently completing a Masters in Teaching and Learning.
 She has been a regular contributor at Black Girl in Maine Media, has been featured in the Deep Water poetry column of the Portland Press Herald, and has authored children’s books Magnificent Homespun Brown (Tilbury House Publishers, January, 2020) and Magic Like That (Lee & Low Books, January 2021).